Funeral Costs in Pennsylvania: 2026 Guide

+This guide addresses key questions about arranging funerals or cremations in Pennsylvania, including applicable funeral laws and expected costs.
 With the average traditional funeral in Pennsylvania costing between $7,000 and $10,000, and that’s before a cemetery plot and grave marker are added to the total bill, it’s not hard to see why more and more families in Pennsylvania are considering cremation as an alternative.

-Cremation costs in Pennsylvania
+Funeral costs in Pennsylvania

 Choosing a Funeral Home or Cremation Provider in Pennsylvania

+Pennsylvania has some unusual state laws regarding funeral practices.
+It is the only state where licensed funeral directors may own only funeral homes, and the funeral home’s name MUST be in the licensed funeral director’s name.
 According to state law, an individual licensee can own no more than two funeral homes, and only licensed funeral homes can sell some funeral-related products.
 Funeral homes are also NOT allowed to serve food.

 Locate cremation provider in Pennsylvania

+When you inquire about the cost of their services, all funeral establishments must provide you with a General Price List (GPL) that states an itemized breakdown of all services and merchandise.
 This aligns with the federal law on the sale of funeral services and products.
 The funeral director must also provide you with a Casket Price List and a price list for burial vaults by law, plus disclose information about ‘cash advances.’

-It is fair to say that the cost of a funeral varies significantly, even in the same area, for equivalent services.
+Unfortunately, many in the funeral profession do not disclose their prices on their websites or in advertising.
+It is fair to say that funeral costs vary significantly, even within the same area, for comparable services.
 For this reason, it is highly recommended that you shop around and compare costs.

 DFS Memorials is a network of affordable cremation providers and all local family-owned funeral businesses.
 These providers guarantee to provide a basic direct cremation at a low cost.
-You should locate your nearest provider if you are simply looking for the cheapest option for arranging a funeral.

 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.
 A direct cremation can be arranged in Pennsylvania for between $695 and $1,695 (depending on your location).

-Understanding Cremation in Pennsylvania
+Cremation Requirements in Pennsylvania

-Learn about Cremation laws in Pennsylvania
+Cremation requirements in Pennsylvania

 Visit our Ultimate Guide to Cremation to read more about cremation services.

-Funeral burial in Pennsylvania
+Cemetery burial in Pennsylvania

 There are many small family cemeteries across rural Pennsylvania, where a fence encases a small plot of land and holds the family entombments.
 If you are considering using private land as a family burial plot, ensure that you consult lawyers so that the deeds are written so that the family can still gain access if the land is sold.

-Arranging a Green Funeral or Natural Burial in Pennsylvania
+Green Funerals and Natural Burial in Pennsylvania

 Check out our Guide to Arranging a Green Funeral in Pennsylvania and our Green Burial Directory to locate green cemeteries.

-Affordable cremation Pennsylvania
+Pre-planning a cremation in Pennsylvania

 In Pennsylvania, preneed contracts must be funded through a trust or escrow account, and only licensed funeral directors can sell preneed funeral contracts.
 Cemeterians can sell preneed goods.